 How Do I Know If I Need Counseling?

 Do I need Christian Counseling?
 This question is easy to answer because people may need help for various reasons.
 Seeking help does not mean a person is weak or incapable of overcoming conflicts on their own.
 It means they are wiser for seeking help.
 Proverbs 11:14 states “Where no counsel is the people fall: but in the multitude of counselors there is safety.”
 There are some Temperament types that do well without outside help, while others will need help.
 Please, if you, a loved one, or a friend is struggling with any of the items listed below, we recommend the Ministry of Christian Counseling:

 - People who are suicidal or homicidal

 - People who are depressed or struggling with Obsessive-Compulsive-Disorder

 - People who are struggling with an unusual amount of anxiety

-- People with addictions such as drugs, alcohol, sexual, etc.
+- People with addictions such as drugs, alcohol, sexual or codependent, etc.

 - Couples having marital problems: challenged, separated or contemplating divorce

 - Parents having major problems with child rearing or rebellion

 - People with ongoing personal and spiritual conflicts, doubts of salvation experience or guilt.